darrenjacoby/gutenberg-gestures/README.md

 <br />
 Gestures is an experimental project aimed at creating a more expressive and enjoyable authouring experience within the WordPress Gutenberg editor.
 <br /><br />

-_Please note, this is an expirement and still in early stages of development, if used in production, do so with caution._
+_Please note, this is an expirement and still in early stages of development, proceed with caution._

 ## Installation